BaseMax/RandomRealNameFlask/README.md

 ## Usage

-in the first step you can use get method and GET in response this README page:
+In the first step you can use GET method and get in response this README page:

 - `GET /`
 - `127.0.0.1:5000/`

-if you want to create a new random name use this route:
+If you want to create a new random name use this route:

 - `127.0.0.1:5000/get`

-and if you want more than one after this route determine the number of names:
+And if you want more than one after this route determine the number of names:

 - `127.0.0.1:5000/get/<amount>`

-by default this route generate both male and female names but if you want to specify gender, after this route write gender(male OR female):
+By default this route generate both male and female names but if you want to specify gender, after this route write gender(male OR female):

 - `127.0.0.1:5000/get/<amount>/<gender(male/female)>`